NNU Logo

 • Understand and be able to explain Wesleyan-Holiness theology as it relates to scripture, Christian tradition, reason and experience in the practice of ministry

-• Identify characteristics of the cultural context of ministry and assess them through an appropriate theological perspective, compare existing cultures with alternative cultural expressions and develop personal and corporate practices consistent with God’s reign
+• Identify characteristics of the cultural context of ministry and assess them through an appropriate theological perspective, compare existing cultures with alternative cultural expressions and develop personal and corporate practices consistent reign of God

-• Practice the means of grace or spiritual disciplines that lead to emotional and spiritual health, personal Christian virtue and responsible social engagement
+• Practice the means of grace (spiritual disciplines) that lead to emotional and spiritual health, personal Christian theological virtue and responsible social engagement

 • Integrate Christian theological themes in the understanding and practice of ministry and leadership